rosiegalezia/rosiegalezia/README.md

 * Keen to start learning SASS!

 ## 📫 How to reach me:
-* via email aat rosiegalezia@gmail.com
+* via email at rosiegalezia@gmail.com
 * via LinkedIn at https://www.linkedin.com/in/rosiegalezia/